Bundled Pricing and Loyalty Discounts: Navigating the Confusing Antitrust Standards

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will examine the various standards the U.S. Department of Justice (DOJ) and courts are applying in analyzing whether bundled pricing and loyalty discount programs enhance competition or are exclusionary.
+This CLE course will examine the various standards the U.S. Department of Justice (DOJ) and courts are applying in analyzing whether bundled pricing and loyalty discount programs enhance competition or are exclusionary.
 The panel will explain best practices for companies and their counsel to avoid antitrust liability when implementing or changing pricing strategies given the lack of clear guidance on this issue.

 - Defining bundled pricing and loyalty discounts/rebates